Evan Engram Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Season Stats

-- So far this season, 12.1% of the 562 passes thrown by his team have gone Engram's way.
+- Engram has been the target of 68 of his team's 562 passing attempts this season, or 12.1% of the target share.

-- Engram has seen the ball thrown his way four times in the red zone this season, 6.7% of his team's 60 red zone pass attempts.
+- Engram (four red zone targets) has been the recipient of 6.7% of his team's 60 red zone pass attempts.

-- The Giants, who rank 31st in the NFL in points scored, have dropped back to pass 58.8% of the time while running the football 41.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Engram's matchup with Washington.